hezhizhen/envd-docs/docs-zh/tips/multitarget.md

 Command `envd up -f {build_file}:{build_func}` can specify the build target, by running the `build_func` in `build_file`.

-For example, you can decalre multiple functions in one `envd` file, following python's syntax
+For example, you can declare multiple functions in one `envd` file, following python's syntax

 <custom-title title=" build.envd">